-Agronomy is the science of soil management, land cultivation and crop production.
-People who practice agronomy are finding great benefits planting teff grass as cover crops.
+Agronomy is the science of soil management, land cultivation, and crop production.
+People who practice agronomy are finding great benefits in planting teff grass as cover crops.
 What is teff grass?
-Read on to find how to grow teff grass cover crops.
+Read on to find out how to grow teff grass cover crops.

 What is Teff Grass?

 Teff grass (Eragrostis tef) is an ancient staple grain crop thought to have originated in Ethiopia.
-It was domesticated in Ethiopia in 4,000-1,000 BC.
-In Ethiopia, this grass is ground into flour, fermented and made into enjera, a sourdough type of flat bread.
+It was domesticated in Ethiopia in 4,000 to 1,000 B.C.
+In Ethiopia, this grass is ground into flour, fermented, and made into enjera, a sourdough type of flatbread.
 Teff is also eaten as a hot cereal and in the brewing of alcoholic drinks.
 It is used for livestock forage and the straw is also used in the construction of buildings when combined with mud or plaster.

 For one thing, buckwheat has to be controlled when it matures and sudangrass requires mowing.
-Although teff grass needs occasional mowing, it requires less maintenance and doesn’t produce seed, so there are no unwanted volunteers.
+Although teff grass needs occasional mowing, it requires less maintenance and doesn’t produce seed, so there is no unwanted offspring.
 Also, teff is more tolerant of dry conditions than either buckwheat or sudangrass.

 Teff germinates on or very near the surface of the soil, so a firm seedbed is important when sowing teff.
 Sow seeds no deeper than ¼ inch (6 mm.).
-Broadcast the tiny seeds from late May-July.
-Keep the seed bed moist.
+Broadcast the tiny seeds from late May through July.
+Keep the seedbed moist.

 After only about three weeks, seedlings are fairly drought tolerant.
-Mow teff to a height of 3-4 inches tall (8-10 cm.) every 7-8 weeks.
+Mow teff to a height of 3 to 4 inches tall (8-10 cm.) every seven to eight weeks.